sandhyaparna/Data-Science/Deep Learning/Hyperparameter Tuning.md

 ### Regularization
 * Prevents overfitting
 * L1 Lasso: Sparse Output, Computationally inefficient as it is non-differentiable at few points - rhombus kinda.
 L1 values between 1E-4 and 1E-8 have been found to produce good results.
 Larger values are likely to produce models that aren't very useful.
 You can't set both L1 and L2.
 You must choose one or the other.
+  * Due to the absolute value, L1 regularization provides with a non-differentiable term, but despite of that, there are methods to minimize it.
+L1 regularization is also robust to outliers.
+  * Out of 100 features, maybe only 10 end up with non zero coefficients!
+The resulting sparsity can make up for its computational inefficiency
 * L2 Ridge: Dense Output, Computationally efficient.
 L2 values between 1E-2 and 1E-6 have been found to produce good results.
 Larger values are likely to produce models that aren't very useful.
-*
+  * If you think all of your features are important, L2 is probably a better choice.
+  * L2 regularization (Ridge regression) on the other hand leads to a balanced minimization of the weights.
+Since L2 uses squares, it emphasizes the errors, and it can be a problem when there are outliers in the data.
+Unlike L1, L2 has an analytical solution which makes it computationally efficient.

 ### Batch Normalization
 * Used for overfitting - https://machinelearningmastery.com/batch-normalization-for-training-of-deep-neural-networks/